valeriy-bashtovoy/motivate-clock-desktop/README.md

 * [Apache Ant](https://ant.apache.org) - Ant is a Java library and command-line tool whose mission is to drive processes described in build files as targets and extension points dependent upon each other.
 * [PurePDF](https://github.com/sephiroth74/purePDF) - purePDF is a complete PDF library for Actionscript.
 * [Tweener](https://github.com/zeh/tweener) - Tweener library for Actionscript.
+* [Inno Setup](http://www.jrsoftware.org/isinfo.php) - Inno Setup is a free installer for Windows programs by Jordan Russell and Martijn Laan.

 ## Versioning